satchelspencer/thumos/readme.md

 - `set.on(event, which, callback)` binds `callback` to `which` (array of models or ids) when [`event`](#events) is triggered
 - `set.off(event, which)` turns off [`event`](#events) on models
 - `set.trigger(event, which)` trigger [`event`](#events) on models
+- `set.group(object)` keep track of all elements that pass the test, returns group object:
+  - `test : function(inp)` return true if model falls into group
+  - `onadd` called on new models added
+  - `ondel` called on models removed
+  - `onchange` called on updated module
+  - `watch` called on any change, passes all models
+  - `off` call to destroy object

 ## resultset api
 currently it is just an array of models